-Of course you could use a simple card for this, like Costa Coffee and Starbucks do, but having this in the form of technology is even more powerful.
-You can email your customers with promotions and on special occasions, like their birthday, whilst rewarding loyal customers with great incentives.
+Of course you could use a simple card for this, like Costa Coffee and Starbucks do.
+But having this in the form of technology is even more powerful.
+You can email your customers with promotions and on special occasions, like their birthday.
+You can also reward loyal customers with great incentives to return.

-This can all be linked in with your POS System too, so you know what your favourite customers like to eat and drink.
+Linked your customer loyalty program with your POS System too.
+This allows you to know what each of your customers like to eat and drink.
 Use this to make your customers feel special and Wow them each time they visit you.